-Whether you’re happily child-free, hoping to grow your family, or currently have a bun in the oven, eating fish is one of the best ways to promote overall health.
+Whether you’re happily child-free, hoping to grow your family, or currently have a bun in the oven, eating fish is one of the best ways to promote overall health and the nutritional benefits of fish are many.
 Most fish are high in protein and other essential nutrients like vitamin D and selenium.
 Oily types of fish, like salmon, are also a good source of heart-healthy omega-3 fats.
 Win-win-win!

 The Food and Drug Administration (FDA) and the Dietary Guidelines for Americans recommend that everyone eat at least 8 ounces of seafood each and every week.
 The guidelines recommend that pregnant women consume between 8 and 12 ounces (340 grams) of low-mercury seafood weekly.
 For expecting mothers, this equates to 2-3 servings of fish per week.